datajoint-company/najafi-2018-nwb/README.md

 $ cd najafi-2018-nwb
 ```

-The following script will download the raw data from CSHL (~70 TB) -- it may take several hours.
+## Download the original data

-## Download the raw data
+The following command will download the original data from CSHL (~70 TB) -- it may take several hours.
 ```console
 $ mkdir data
 $ python3 scripts/download.py